gbmhunter/candy-calc/README.rst

 ========= ========== ========================================================================================================
 Version   Date       Comment
 ========= ========== ========================================================================================================
-v2.3.1.0  2013/11/22 Moved ``unit`` and ``validator`` objects to inside the ``cc`` object.
+v3.0.0.0  2013/11/23 Working on support for variables which can be both inputs and outputs (depending on say, whether a radio button is selected).
+This is to get the Ohms Law calculator working correctly. v2.3.1.0  2013/11/22 Moved ``unit`` and ``validator`` objects to inside the ``cc`` object.
 Closes #8, closes #9. v2.3.0.0  2013/11/22 Added support for multiple calculators to run on the same page, using the ``cc.registerCalc()`` API.
 Closes #21. v2.2.0.0  2013/11/21 Added linkUnits() function.
 Closes #20, although it doesn't work correctly yet.